cjustinas/BSW-Data-Course/chapter1.md

 xp: 100
 skills: 2
 ```
-Now that you have prepared
+Now that you have imported the `pandas` and `numpy` libraries, we can focus on acquiring the data. , but for this particular project we will import an Excel file.

-`Data Frame `
+`Data Frame`

 `@instructions`

 1) Use `pd.read_excel()` to tell Python you want to import an Excel file.

 2) Make sure you include the filename `AAA.xlsx`

+3) Assign the code above to a variable `df` (abreviation of Data Frame)

 `@hint`